Get in Touch

 • Network topology

-• Determining the number of layers
+• Number of layers

 • Direction of information flow

-• Node count per layer
+• Number of nodes per layer

-• Training neural networks using backpropagation
+• Training neural networks via backpropagation

 • Deep Learning